The G20 forum is composed of 20 Ministers of Finance and Central Bank Governors from the world’s 19 strongest economies and the European Union.

 In the scope of Article 4, the Central Bank also contributes its views and assessments to studies published by the IMF on a variety of subjects.

 The Central Bank became a member of the BIS in 1951.
 With its 8,000 shares worth SDR40 million (SDR= special drawing right), the Central Bank holds a share of 1.5 percent in the total capital of the BIS.

 The Bank participates in BIS meetings at the senior level, and is also a member of several committees within the BIS.

 Organization of Islamic Cooperation (OIC)

 Turkey has been a member of the OIC since its foundation.
-The Central Bank is an important actor at OIC meetings.
+Central Banks are an important actor at the OIC meetings.

 The idea of a Governors’ Club, which was first brought up by the Central Bank of the Republic of Turkey in 1997, materialized on 1 May 1998 with the signing of a protocol by 10 countries including Turkey.
 Today, the Club has a total of 25 members comprising central banks from Central Asia, Black Sea and Balkan countries.
 Club members meet to: